top of page

 Just… strategically.

-I adjusted my posture—because good decisions deserve good posture.
-Looked at the cake.
-Looked at my future.
+I adjusted my posture, because good decisions deserve good posture.
+I looked at the cake.
+I looked at my future.
 And chose.

 “No, thank you.”